Monday 4th May to Sunday 10th May 2020

 Overall a pretty good day.
-Tomorrow is younger son’s birthday – I can’t believe he will be 16.
-It feels like no time since I was bringing him home from hospital.
+Tomorrow is my younger son’s birthday – I can’t believe he will be 16.
+It feels like no time since I was bringing him home from the hospital.
 Where have the years gone?

-The death rate has dropped down in several European countries, enough that there is talk of exit from lockdown.
+The death rate has dropped down in several European countries, enough that there is talk of an exit from lockdown.
 Our deaths today were 288 but we know that Monday figures are always lower due to delay in reporting weekend deaths.
 Let’s hope it really has turned a corner now.
 But we still don’t really have much idea what easing lockdown will look like in the UK.
 Many are speculating.
 For me, it won’t make a great deal of difference – I work from home anyway.
 I get shopping delivered anyway.
 The biggest change would be going to visit family and friends I guess.

 Tuesday 5th May – 29427 deaths – monthly writing packages

 My business focus for the next couple of months is to market my new writing packages.
 These are designed with small to medium-sized business owners in mind who need help with their communications.
 The offerings are monthly retainer packages that allow businesses to increase their brand visibility with a choice of blogs, articles, newsletters, social media content and other written content, tailored to the individual business.
 The packages are flexible which means that even if a business chooses say the basic package which is 2 blogs, 4 posts and 1 newsletter, they can flex this to their actual needs each month by swapping one type of writing for another.

 I have been very busy writing today, so I haven’t been on social media much and haven’t been paying much attention to the news throughout the day.
 I like it – I feel calmer for not having overloaded myself with all the negativity and scare stories that are swirling around the internet at the moment.

 Note to self: do more writing.